matren395/gene-age-3Dgenome/Methods/readme.md

 2+1 - These controls were run through the GTEx RNA-Seq pipeline, normalized in the same way as above, and found to not be discordant with GRCh38 controls.

+**Gene Regulation and Loop Classification** enhancer_assignment.sh used to pair putative enhancers to target gene promoters through either domains or enhancer-promoter loops

+loop_classification.sh used to determine mechanism of each looping interaction and identify gene age of any genes overlapping loop anchors within these loops

+loop_classification_statistics.R used to calculate statistical comparisons between loops of various mechanisms involving genes of different ages or controls

 **Gene Ontology**

 3D_Genome_Overlap.py used to generate input lists for gene ontology analysis.